-When the manual configuration method is employed, any changes made are stored in a configuration override file.
+When the manual configuration method is employed (using the phone's user interface and/or the web interface), any changes made are stored in a configuration override file.
 This file is stored on the phone, but a copy will also be uploaded to the central provisioning server if one is being used.
 When the phone boots, this file is loaded by the application after any centrally provisioned files have been read, and its settings will override those in the centrally provisioned files.

 This can create a lot of confusion about where parameters are being set, and so it is best to avoid using the manual method unless you have good reason to do so.